lovisXII/RiVer_SoC/README.md

 # II.
 Micro architecture

-If you want details about the Internal architecture of our implemntation please go inside ``Documentation/Reports/Rapport_PSESI.pdf``.
+If you want details about the Internal architecture of our implemntation please go inside ``Documentation/Reports/Report_*.pdf``.

-This report is currently in french but we will translate it in English.
+There is 2 identical reports, one in English and one in French.